Kajlid/job-market-analysis/README.md

 # Job Market Analysis

-A Scala project for analyzing job market data using Apache Spark.
+A project for analyzing job market data using Apache Spark.

 ## Prerequisites